 We will call you back!

-We have seen many customers in London and around the country, searching online and in reality for the ideal or best delicatessen shop.
-The one that it has got everything, from service up to best coffee and widest selection of fine products.
-But yer That ''everything'' will remain not so much objective and different from one to the other customer.
+We have met many customers in London and around the country, searching online and in reality for the ideal or best delicatessen shop.
+We are talking about the shop which has got everything, from exceptional service and best coffee up to widest selection of fine products.

-We are not the experts or judges for such thing and we are planning to do it.
-But what we would to share is a few things and piece of experience defining such ''title'': finest or top deli shop.
+We are not the experts or judges for such thing and we are not planning to do so in the future either.
+But what we would like to share is a few things and our little experience defining such ''title'':

 We have experienced these soft factors and that's what we wanted to share before you discover your best deli.